 MoDOT has adopted a statewide transportation asset management approach to make the best decisions with transportation investments.
 MoDOT's Asset Management Plan (AMP) is a crucial element in achieving MoDOT's strategic goal of keeping roads and bridges in good condition.
-The following link provides the asset management plan summary http://epg.modot.org/files/e/e6/121.5.1.1.1 asset.pdf.
+The following link provides the asset management plan summary and can be found at http://epg.modot.org/files/7/7a/121.5.1.1.1\current.pdf.
 The AMP is a rolling 10-year strategic framework for making cost-effective decisions about allocating resources and managing road and bridge system infrastructure.
 It is based on a process of monitoring the physical condition of assets and predicting deterioration over time and providing information on how to invest in order to meet asset management goals.

-The following chart demonstrates the asset management needs over the next ten years:
+The following chart illustrates the asset management needs over the next 10 years:

 The AMP objective is to keep the state's transportation assets in good condition over the life cycle of those assets at the most practical cost.
 Based on current funding constraints, the goal of the AMP is to maintain existing pavement and bridge conditions.
-In the 2022-2026 STIP, MoDOT has programmed approximately \$3.0 billion in the first three years to move MoDOT towards the federal bridge and pavement performance targets.
+In the 2023-2027 STIP, MoDOT has programmed approximately \$3.0 billion in the first three years to move MoDOT towards the federal bridge and pavement performance targets.

-MoDOT is committed to providing a safe transportation system by incorporating safety improvements through the STIP in order to reduce the number of fatalities and serious injuries on Missouri roadways.
-From 2016-2020, Missouri averaged 934 fatalities and 4,716 serious injuries each year from traffic crashes.
-In 2020, there were 991 traffic fatalities in Missouri, the most in Missouri since 2007.
+MoDOT is committed to providing a safe transportation system by incorporating safety improvements throughout the STIP in order to reduce the number of fatalities and serious injuries on Missouri roadways.
+From 2017-2021, Missouri averaged 947 fatalities and 4,827 serious injuries each year from traffic crashes.
+In 2021, there were 1,015 traffic fatalities in Missouri, the most in Missouri since 2006.
 MoDOT, in conjunction with the Missouri Coalition for Roadway Safety, has developed a strategic highway safety plan that identifies emphasis areas and corresponding strategies for reducing fatalities and serious injuries.
-Show-Me Zero, takes a holistic approach to address safety by considering efforts across multiple disciplines, including education, public policy, enforcement, engineering, and emergency services.
+Show-Me Zero takes a holistic approach to addressing safety by considering efforts across multiple disciplines, including education, public policy, enforcement, engineering and emergency services.
 The plan identifies four key emphasis areas for improving safety on Missouri's roadways: occupant protection, distracted driving, speed and aggressive driving, and impaired driving.
-While the plan is comprehensive and includes strategies, all Missourians can help implement, the STIP is particularly effective in implementing key engineering strategies identified in the plan.
-In the 2022-2026 STIP, MoDOT has programmed approximately \$152.8 million in the first three years to help move MoDOT towards the federal safety performance targets.
+While the plan is comprehensive and includes strategies all Missourians can help implement, the STIP is particularly effective in implementing key engineering strategies identified in the plan.
+In the 2023-2027 STIP, MoDOT has programmed approximately \$125 million in funding in the first three years to help move MoDOT towards the federal safety performance targets.
 To achieve the ultimate goal of 0 fatalities on Missouri roadways, this collective effort of roadway improvements and improved driver behaviors must remain a priority.

 Missourians expect to get to their destinations on time, without delay regardless of their choice of travel mode.
-We coordinate and collaborate with our transportation partners throughout the state to keep people and goods moving freely and efficiently.
-We also maintain and operate the transportation system in a manner to minimize the impact to our customers and partners.
+MoDOT coordinates and collaborates with our transportation partners throughout the state to keep people and goods moving freely and efficiently.
+MoDOT also maintains and operates the transportation system in a manner that minimizes the impact to our customers and partners.